Itjum/chocopops-TD/README.md

 - [X] : As a player, I want to have a ground when I start the game
 - [X] : As a player, I want to see ennemy
 - [X] : As a player, I want to destroy ennemy when I shot them
-- [ ] : As an ennemy, I want to move on one axe
+- [X] : As an ennemy, I want to move on one axe
+    (use the AWSD keys to move the enemy)
 - [X] : As a player, I want to decrease my life when I am touch by an ennemy
 - [X] : As a player, I want to decrease my life when I fall